Introduction goes here

 3

-The same Richard has letters of general attorney in England for half a year, nominating William Broke and Thomas Tilden Teldenne alternately.
+The same Richard has letters of general attorney in England for half a year, nominating William Broke and Teldenne Thomas Tilden alternately.

 By bill of p.s.
 Renewed as ordered elsewhere.
+The chancellor received the attorneys.

 4

-Thomas de Cottingham Cotyngham received the attorneys.
+Cotyngham Thomas de Cottingham received the attorneys.

 5